SamReeves/dalek/README.txt

 # dalek
-Twitter bot with some basic features intended for use by folloers
+Twitter bot with some basic features
-@unfareNYC

 Current features:
 	Tweet lines from a text file.